analysiscenter/cardio/docs/index.rst

 ===================================
 Welcome to CardIO's documentation!
 ===================================
-`CardIO` is a library designed to build end-to-end machine learning models for deep research of electrocardiograms and provides ready-to-use methods for heart diseases detection
+`CardIO` is a library designed to build end-to-end machine learning models for deep research of electrocardiograms.

 Main features: